Insight Into Canada's Banking Industry: Canadian Banking Statistics

 In 1995, Canada implemented the Employment Equity Act, which promotes equal opportunity in the workforce.
 The Act aims to ensure that everyone has an equal opportunity to compete for jobs and advance in their careers, regardless of race, national or ethnic origin, religion, sex, age, mental or physical disability.

-Banks in Canada service 3 million self-employed, small, and medium-sized enterprises.
+Banks in Canada service over 3 million self-employed, small, and medium-sized enterprises.

 (Canadian Bankers Association)

 Banks offer a variety of products, such as lines of credit and short-term lending options, which can be used for various purposes such as inventory, equipment, or day-to-day operating expenses.
-Loan acceptance rates for small and medium-sized firms are higher than 89%, and banks have granted more than $255 billion worth of loans as of 2020.
+Loan acceptance rates for small and medium-sized firms are higher than 90.8% in 2024, and banks have granted more than $286 billion in loans this year.

 From March 2020 to February 2021, the six largest Canadian banks waived $4.9 million in small business account fees.